Meitetsu 2000 series: Seats and facilities

 Seating is arranged 2+2 abreast throughout with a seat pitch of 1,000 mm.
 Each car has four luggage spaces (Except a number of sets).
 Each seat has continuous large windows with UV-cut glass and roll-up curtains that can be operated individually by customers.

 History

 The trains entered service on 29 January 2005, initially formed as a fleet of 10 three-car sets.
 From 29 April 2006, additional cars were added to the fleet to form 12 4-car sets to cope with demand.

 Awards

 In October 2005, the 2000 series was awarded the "Good Design" award.

 In June 2006, the train was one of the four recipients of the 46th Laurel Prize presented annually by the Japan Railfan Club.
 A presentation ceremony was held at Central Japan International Airport Station on 4 November 2006.

 Special liveries

-From 14 January 2020, a 2000 series set was wrapped in a Neon Genesis Evangelion-inspired livery.
+From 14 January 2020, 2000 series set 2007 was wrapped in a Neon Genesis Evangelion-inspired livery.

+From 29 June 2024, 2000 series set 2003 has been reverse-painted and operated as "Blue μ Sky".